hb-test717/Rick-and-Morty/README.md

 ### Project Structure
 The project is built using Next.js with App Router and Typescript.
 The project is organized as follows:

-- `apps`: Contains the main pages of the application.
+- `apps`: Contains components for routes, such as `/information`
-  - `components`: Any components for pages are created under `/components` directory alongside the `page.tsx` file.
+  - `components`: Components specific to individual routes.
 - `components`: Contains reusable and shared components used throughout the application.
 - `hooks`: Contains reusable hooks files used throughout the application.
 - `api`: Reuseable functions to fetch requests via GraphQL API and Apollo Client